annaetakacs/annaetakacs/README.md

 # annaetakacs
-QMSS folder
-I am a graduate student at Columbia University, studying data science.
+Public repository - Anna Emese Takacs
+Most of the works here are my works for my graduate program at Columbia University.
+Columbia, '20, Quantiative Methods in the Social Sciences - data science focus.